Open-Finance-Lab/FinAI_Contest_2025/docs/submission.markdown

 ### **Model Submission Requirements**:

-Please provide your solution to [TBD]().
+Please provide your solution to [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdV386QQvJ_5iWWazauubXguk5ExUGZIiBbZyhKLSfcEOUW2Q/viewform?usp=sharing&ouid=113387476409319394905).
 Each team can submit multiple times and we will only use the latest version you submit.
 Your models and scripts should be accessible and runnable.

 #### **Task I FinRL-DeepSeek for Crypto Trading**